opencontainers/runc/config.md

 }
 ```

-Interpretation of the platform section of the JSON file is used to find which platform specific section may be availble in the document.
+Interpretation of the platform section of the JSON file is used to find which platform specific section may be available in the document.
 For example if `os` is set to `linux` then the `linux` JSON object SHOULD be found in the `config.json`.